Abdel135/2D-games/README.md

 # A functioning copy of FlappyBird
-This game was created using the python 'pygame' module
+This game was created using the 'pygame' module